‘Infuriating’: Family of injured motorcyclist sounds off after Taunton police sergeant charged with DUI in crash

 TAUNTON, MASS.
-(WHDH) – A Rehoboth family is sharing their outrage after a Taunton police sergeant has been charged with drunken driving in connection with a violent crash over the weekend that left one of their loved ones hospitalized with serious injuries.
+(WHDH) - A Rehoboth family is outraged at a Taunton police sergeant who has been charged with drunken driving and crashing into a man’s motorcycle, leaving him with serious injuries over the weekend.

 Shawn Smith, 49, of Raynham, has been placed on administrative leave after being arrested for a suspected drunken-driving crash that left a motorcyclist seriously injured, officials said.

-Smith was arraigned Monday in Taunton District Court on charges including operating a motor vehicle while under the influence of liquor causing serious injury and negligent operation of a motor vehicle.
-Smith has been a member of the Taunton Police Department since November 2000.
+Smith was arraigned Monday in Taunton District Court on charges including operating a motor vehicle while under the influence of liquor causing serious injury and negligent operation of a motor vehicle, according to Taunton Police Chief Edward J. Walsh.
+Smith, a member of the Taunton Police Department since November 2000, has been placed on administrative leave, Walsh said.

 Officers responding to a reported crash between a pickup truck and a motorcycle at the intersection of Harvey Street and South Crane Avenue around 1:30 a.m. early Sunday morning found a 52-year-old Rehoboth man suffering from serious injuries, Walsh said.
 The man, later identified as George Haskell, was taken to Tufts Medical Center in Boston, and his sister Cheryl Shepley said his injuries were severe.